canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 **Index recommendations don't take into account existing indexes.**

-Check your existing indexes.
-See if you can combine the recommended indexes with your existing ones.
-If your existing indexes overlap with the recommended ones, drop the old ones.
+Let's check our existing indexes and see if we can combine the recommended indexes with our existing ones.
+If our existing indexes overlap with the recommended ones, let's drop the old ones.

-Build as few indexes as possible to support your queries.
-Keep around 5 indexes per table with around 5 columns per index.
+Let's build as few indexes as possible to support our queries.
+Let's keep around 5 indexes per table with around 5 columns per index.

 ## Parting words

 Voilà!
 These are some of the things I learned about SQL Server index recommendations.
 Remember, indexes aren't free.
 The more indexes we add, the slower our queries will get.

 Next time we see index recommendations on our execution plans, let's check if we already have a similar index and modify that one.
-If we don't, please let's remember to at least change the recommended index's name.
-And not to include all the columns of our table.
+If we don't, please let's remember to at least change the recommended index's name and not to include all the columns of our table.

 I learned these things following [Brent Ozar's Master Index Tuning]({% post_url 2022-05-02-BrentOzarMasteringCoursesReview %}) class.
 Great class!